<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 GHS labels are not just for visibility—they serve as a lasting reference for identifying hazards and guiding safe handling.
 OSHA’s Hazard Communication Standard expects this information to remain accessible for as long as the chemical is present in the workplace.

 To meet these expectations, facilities must select printing systems and label materials designed for harsh conditions.
-Durable GHS compliant chemical labels must resist smearing, tearing, and weathering, ensuring that safety messages remain intact over time.
-Whether used in a processing plant, warehouse, lab, or outdoor site, high-quality labels play a vital role in long-term compliance and risk reduction.
+Durable GHS compliant label materials must resist smearing, tearing, and weathering to support long-term GHS chemical labeling compliance.
+Whether used in a processing plant, warehouse, lab, or outdoor site, high-quality labels play a vital role in risk reduction.

 Manual GHS Labeling vs. DuraLabel Toro Max Printer